bbrzycki/setigen/docs/source/voltages.rst

 The main things to keep in mind when initializing a PolyphaseFilterbank object are:

-- :code:`num_taps` controls the spectral profile of each individual coarse channel; the higher this is, the closer the spectral response gets to ideal
+- :code:`num_taps` controls the spectral profile of each individual coarse channel.
+The larger this is, the closer the spectral response gets to ideal.
-- :code:`num_branches` controls the number of coarse channels; after the real FFT, we obtain :code:`num_branches / 2` total coarse channels spanning the Nyquist range
+- :code:`num_branches` controls the number of coarse channels.
+After the real FFT, we obtain :code:`num_branches / 2` total coarse channels spanning the Nyquist range.

 Voltage backend
 ^^^^^^^^^^^^^^^